Top

 Moving a Magento Installation

-If you’ve ever had to move a Magento site from one server/domain to another, you’ll already know how tricky it can be to get things working right afterwards.
 The following article describes the processes and steps involved to successfully move your Magento site to a new server/domain name, along with some possible solutions for further issues you may encounter.

 mage-ss1